bvberkum/htcache/ReadMe.rst

 Regular archival of a resources is possible by prefixing a formatted date to the path.
 Ie. '%Y/%M/%d' would store a copy and maintain updates of a resource for every day.
 Prefixing a timestamp would probably store a new copy for each request.

-``--archive`` results in lots of redundant data.
-It also makes static, offline proxy operation on the resulting filesystem tree impossible.
+This option (``--archive FMT``) results in lots of redundant data.
+It also makes static, off-line proxy operation on the resulting filesystem tree impossible.

 The nodir parameter accepts a replacement for the directory separator and stores the path in a single filename.
 This may affect FileTreeQ.